 4D Chest Remodelling will significantly lower the risk of skin sag after gynecomastia surgery.

-Not all surgeons require a compression vest after surgery, or some for only a short time.
-I have my gynecomastia patients wear a compression vest 24/7 for 6 weeks.
-The vest may be bulky, and a little uncomfortable, but is necessary for the healing process.
-It should be worn snug, but not tight.
+Not all surgeons require a compression vest after surgery, and some for only a short time.
+Dr. Delgado has hisgynecomastia patients wear a compression vest 24/7 for 6 weeks after surgery.
+Two vests are provided, one at the time of surgery, which is heavier with an elastic-velcro strap to reduce bleeding.
+The second is applied after the drains are out and is lighter, shorter, and easy to camouflage under a shirt.
+The vests may be a little uncomfortable but is necessary for the healing process.
+They should be worn snugly, but not tight.

 The purpose of the vest is to aid the skin to contract.
-The vest helps increase the flow of blood and prevent the collection of fluid.
-Additionally, the compression vest controls the amount of swelling, and aids in binding the chest tissues, while decreasing post-op pain.
+The vest helps increase the flow of blood and prevent the collection of excessfluid.
+Additionally, the compression vest controls the amount of swelling and aids in binding the chest tissues, all while decreasing post-op pain.

 For some men, the 2 stage procedure is an excellent solution to remaining tissue and skin after weight loss.
-The first stage reduces the amount of skin and tissue by an excision in a doughnut shape around the areola and then closed with purse string type sutures.
+The first stage reduces the amount of skin and tissue by excision in a doughnut shape around the areola which is then closed with purse string-type sutures.
 The second stage can be done as an office procedure under local anesthesia.
-See our blog on April 16, 2012, for more details on the 2 Stage Procedure.

 The 2 stage procedure is not an option for some men with excessive amounts of skin to be removed.
-In order to get a more masculine chest, the surgeon will need to make incisions around the areola, and vertical to the breast crease, known as an inverted T or the anchor incision.
+In order to achieve a more masculine chest, your surgeon will need to make incisions around the areola, and vertical to the breast crease, known as an inverted T or the anchor incision.
 This incision will leave visible scars, but most men are comfortable with the trade-off.

 Gynecomastia After Weight Loss